dogweather/forkful/content/en/fish-shell/data-formats-and-serialization/working-with-csv.md

   \ and generating data in a tabular format that is widely used for data\u2026"
 lastmod: '2024-03-13T22:45:00.494073-06:00'
 model: gpt-4-0125-preview
-summary: "Working with CSV (Comma Separated Values) files involves parsing, manipulating,\
-  \ and generating data in a tabular format that is widely used for data\u2026"
+summary: Working with CSV (Comma Separated Values) files involves parsing, manipulating, and generating data in a tabular format that is widely used for data exchange between applications.
 title: Working with CSV
 weight: 37
 ---